BrightspaceUI/core/components/html-block/README.md

 The `d2l-html-block` element is a web component for displaying user-authored HTML.
 It includes styles for headings, lists, anchors and other elements.
 In addition, it provides integration with MathJax for rendering MathML.

-Place the user-authored HTML within a `template` and the `d2l-html-block` will stamp the content into its local DOM where styles are be applied, and math typeset.
+Place the user-authored HTML within a `template` and the `d2l-html-block` will stamp the content into its local DOM where styles will be applied, and math typeset.

 **Important**: user-authored HTML must be trusted or properly sanitized!